-- Sliders – Cut a slit and a rectangular opening in an envelope.
+- Sliders – Cut a slit and a rectangular opening into an envelope.
 Write the word family to the right of the opening (example at).
-Using a strip of colored paper, write beginning sounds down the strip.
-Your child can slide the strip through the envelope to create a variety of words.
+Using a strip of colored paper, write the beginning sounds down the strip.
+Your students can slide the strip through the envelope to create a variety of words.

-- Sticky Notes – Write a variety of beginning sounds on a piece of paper, and the word families on sticky notes.
-Have your child mix and match the word families with the beginning sounds to create words.
+- Sticky Notes – Write a variety of beginning sounds on a piece of paper and the word families on sticky notes.
+Have your students mix and match the word families with the beginning sounds to create words.

-- Eggs – Write a word family (ex. op) on the bottom part of the plastic Easter egg.
-Write a variety of beginning sounds for that word family on the top part of the plastic Easter egg.
-Your child then puts the egg together and spins the part with the beginning sounds to create words.
-Have them read each word as they spin it.
+- Eggs – Write a word family (ex. op) on the bottom part of the plastic egg.
+Write a variety of beginning sounds for that word family on the top part of the plastic egg.
+Your students then put the egg together and spin the part with the beginning sounds to create words.
+Have them read and write each word as they spin it.

 - Magic Spoon – Write a word family on the back of a plastic spoon (ex. “an”).
-On a piece of paper, write beginning sounds that create words in that word family (ex. m, p, c, r, t) Your child places the spoon after each beginning sound and reads the words.
+On a piece of paper, write beginning sounds that create words in that word family (ex. m, p, c, r, t) Your students place the spoon after each beginning sound and reads the words.

 Math Activities and Games

-We don’t want you just focusing on phonics activities, so we wanted to include games you can use to teach math as well.
+I know you don’t only focus on phonics activities, so I wanted to include games you can use to teach math concepts as well.

 - Board Games – Play board games that involve counting, such as Candy Land, Chutes and Ladders, Trouble, Monopoly, etc.

-- Shape Scavenger Hunt – Ask your child to find objects in your house that are a certain shape.
+- Shape Scavenger Hunt – Ask your students to find objects in your classroom that are a certain shape.
 Need to extend it?
 Ask them to find solid shape objects (cylinder, sphere, cube, and cone).

 - Money Skip Count – Every child loves to play with money!
 Why not use it to help them skip count?!
-Give your child a variety of pennies, nickels, and dimes.
-Your child will need to sort them first and then arrange in a line before practicing counting by 1s, 5s, and 10s.
+Give your students a variety of pennies, nickels, and dimes.
+They will need to sort them first and then arrange them in a line before practicing counting by 1s, 5s, and 10s.
 Double up the pennies and they can skip count by 2s.

 - Playing Cards Math – Use a deck of playing cards and remove the jacks, queens, and kings.
-Shuffle and deal the whole deck between the two of you.
-Each of you flip a card over and add the two cards together.
+Shuffle and deal the whole deck between two students.
+Each of them flips a card over and adds the two cards together.
 Whoever says the sum first wins both cards.
 The game ends when one player has all of the cards.
 You can also play greater than/less than this way.

 Share with Us

-Let your children “unplug” and enjoy some fun hands-on activities and games that teach phonics and math.
+Let your students “unplug” and enjoy some fun hands-on activities and games that teach phonics and math skills.
 We would love to see pictures of the games that you come up with.
 Please take a picture and share them in the comments below.
-Or if you have an amazing hands-on activity you are using at home, we would love to hear it.
-Sharing our ideas right now is key to helping us all get through this together!
+Or if you have an amazing hands-on activity you are using in your classroom, we would love to hear about it!